mgcooper/baseflow/README.md

 ## Octave

-Octave is not currently supported due to missing functionality in the `tablicious` package which is required to support Matlab's `datetime` objects.
-However, the toolbox is designed to be compatible with Octave, and work is in progress to patch the `datetime` incompatibilities.
-Until that time, the information below is provided for reference.

-`baseflow` has been tested on macOS with Octave v8.1.0.
+Octave is supported but users may encounter errors.
+In particular, `baseflow` relies on the `tablicious` package for `string` and `datetime` support, but `tablicious` does not fully support these objects. `baseflow` has been tested on macOS with Octave v8.1.0 and 8.2.0.
 Octave can be downloaded [here](https://octave.org/download.html). `baseflow` was developed on Matlab, and users may encounter unexpected behavior on Octave (please open an [issue](https://github.com/mgcooper/baseflow/issues)).
 If running in Octave, the following packages are required:

 `struct`
 `optim`
 `statistics`
 `tablicious`

+For some demos, the `Symbolic` package is needed.

 To see which packages are installed:
 `pkg list`